 Track and Improve Your LinkedIn ROI

 Understanding the return on your LinkedIn efforts helps you focus on what works and stop doing what does not.
-This guide shows you how to use Reepl's analytics tools to track performance, identify patterns, and optimize your content strategy.
+This guide shows you how to use Reepl's analytics tools to track performance, quantify time savings, identify patterns, and optimize your content strategy.

 You need published posts and a connected LinkedIn account.
 Analytics data becomes more useful once you have at least 2-3 weeks of posting history.